Loans

 When you submit a loan application, you allow a financial institution to conduct a hard credit check.
 A hard credit check deducts a few points from your total score and remains on credit reports for up to two years.
 Suppose you already have a bad credit score.
 In that case, it’s essential to know that it may decrease further by applying for an auto loan refinance.

 However, a small credit score decrease may be worth a refinance if you currently struggle to repay your existing car loan.
-As refinancing could make your monthly payments more affordable.
-And even if your credit decreases, you could improve it over time.
+Refinancing could make your monthly payments more affordable.
+And even if your credit score decreases, you could improve it over time.
 Your payment history affects your FICO score by 35%.
 If you avoid late payments on your new auto loan, you may start to see a positive effect on your score within a few months.

 Penalty Fees

 Another penalty could be for paying a loan early.
 Lenders make money through interest fees.
 If you repay a loan a few months early, the lender receives less capital than expected.
 To combat this possibility, some lenders charge prepayment penalty fees.
-A prepayment penalty, also known as an early payoff fee, is typically a percentage of the outstanding balance.
-If you borrow a large sum of money, then your penalty fee may be worth a significant chunk of change.
-If you want the financial freedom of repaying your auto loan early, ask about prepayment penalty fees before applying with a lender.

 Step One: Find a Refinance Lender